lampmantech/trytond_accounting_ca/README.md

 ===============================================

 This module does NOT provides a chart of accounts or taxes.
-The name for this module is NOT trytond_account_ca to imply that it provides UK Canadian accounting information, but not a chart of accounts.
+The name for this module is NOT trytond_account_ca to imply that it provides Canadian accounting information, but not a chart of accounts.

 We consider it to be a fundamental error in OpenERP and Tryton